xrdocs-staging/8000/_tutorials/cisco-8000-packet-generator.md

 It provides true hardware assisted packet generation without involving device CPU.
 Performance are the following:

-- It supports a rate of 13.7Mpps
+- It supports a rate of 13.7Mpps and a maximum bandwidth of 66.4Gbps
 - On Silicon One Q100 and Q200, maximum supported packet size is 608B allowing to generate 66.5 Gbps of traffic per NPU
 - On Silicon One K100 nd P100, maximum supported packet size is 4000B allowing to generate 438Gbps per NPU